jalapeno/SRv6_dCloud_Lab/lab_2/lab_2-guide.md

 ## End-to-End Connectivity

-### Viewing Router to Router traffic in containerlabs
+### Viewing Router to Router traffic in containerlab
 In this lab we will make extensive use of tcpdump to look at traffic on routed links.
 Containerlab makes this a fairly easy process as the underlying router links run in Linux network namespaces.
 There are two pieces of information we need to run a tcpdump command; the *network namespace* and *interface name*.

 For the  *network namespace* use the below command